MosGeo/BPSMAutoToolbox/README.md

 # The Stanford BPSM Automation Toolbox

 The Stanford BPSM Automation toolbox isa library to automate the creation, modification, and running of models used in the Schlumberger PetroMod software.
+The code is written in MATLAB (Octave support has not been tested).

 ## What can be done with the library?
 - A template PetroMod project can be loaded into Matlab.